shindokl90-lab/Final_ML_Project/README.md

 -Allow the user to better understand grading criteria and outcomes by providing visualizations of historical grading data

--Allow the user to see the relationship between the historical grading data and loan repayment status
+-Allow the user to see visualizaations of the relationship between the historical grading data and loan repayment status